zuplo/docs/docs/articles/api-key-leak-detection.md

 ### Email

 Zuplo can email you in the event of an API Key leak.
-We recommend setting up an alias email that is then sent to the relevant people.
+We recommend setting up an alias email that's then sent to the relevant people.
 Contact support@zuplo.com to enable email notifications.

 The notification emails will come from `support@zuplo.com` and contain details